 - Governance – Board makeup, corruption policies, auditing structure

 Considering ESG criteria can help portfolio managers identify companies capable of creating sustainable value and managing a full range of risks.
 All else equal, well-run companies with sustainable business models may be better long-term investments.
 For these reasons, the investment criteria inherent in ESG analysis may be well-aligned with the interests of long-term investors.

-believe there is alpha2 to be found in sustainable investments3.
+agree there is alpha2 to be found in sustainable investments.3

 75% of retirement plan participants